 Recently, a friend from high school reached out to me.
 She is experiencing one of the most unsettling situations I feel humans go through, Should I do it?.
 Should I move to a new country? should I sign up for that iron man? should I apply for that program?
 If you don’t want too its obvious.
 If someone asked me if I wanted to eat olives, I wouldn’t think twice, no, I hate olives, but if you have to think about it, chances are a part of you wants too.
 If the slightest bit of you wants to do it, go for it.

-The truth is any of those can happen, but you weigh out your risks and what is truly important to you.
-If you ask me, these risks are little compared to the reward, and necessary to become the person you want to be, and have the life you want.
+The truth is any of those can happen, but you weigh-out your risks and what is truly important to you.
+If you ask me, these risks are little compared to the reward, and it is necessary to become the person you want to be, and have the life you want.